lsantos2000/srehi-mgmt-registry/README.md

     Then either build on the command line `./mvnw generate-resources` or use the Eclipse launcher (right click on project and `Run As -> Maven install`) to generate the css.
 Run the application main method by right-clicking on it and choosing `Run As -> Java Application`.

 3) Inside IntelliJ IDEA
-    In the main menu, choose `File -> Open` and select the Petclinic [pom.xml](pom.xml).
+    In the main menu, choose `File -> Open` and select the srehi-mgmt-registry [pom.xml](pom.xml).
 Click on the `Open` button.

     CSS files are generated from the Maven build.
 You can build them on the command line `./mvnw generate-resources` or right-click on the `srehi-registry` project then `Maven -> Generates sources and Update Folders`.

     A run configuration named `srehi-registryApplication` should have been created for you if you're using a recent Ultimate version.
-Otherwise, run the application by right-clicking on the `srehi-registryApplication` main class and choosing `Run 'Petsrehi-registryApplication'`.
+Otherwise, run the application by right-clicking on the `srehi-registryApplication` main class and choosing `Run 'srehi-registryApplication'`.

 4) Navigate to srehi-registry

     Visit [http://localhost:8080](http://localhost:8080) in your browser.